The Right to Urgency

 It would be easy to chalk my reaction up to not liking pushy sales tactics.
 And sure, that’s part of it, but it’s not the whole story.

 I invest in courses, hire advisors, pay for subscriptions, and buy all kinds of things.
 I respond to urgency all the time.
-The key is that it has to come from someone I trust.
+The key however is that it has to come from someone I trust.

 So, what was it that bothered me about the second email?
 It honestly wasn’t the offer.
 It was the posture.
 The framing was future-focused and fear-based: What happens if you don’t take action today?
 From someone I’d never met.
 Someone who had never meaningfully been in my inbox.
 Someone who had not yet established any credibility or relational equity with me whatsoever.